Simulating realistic self-interacting dark matter models including small and large-angle scattering: Validation based on deflection test set-up

 As can be observed in Fig.~\ref{fig: time resolution criterion delta function}, the minimal time after which the fSIDM approach becomes applicable is the shorter the smaller $\theta_0$.
 This agrees with the intuitive notion that the fSIDM approach works the better the smaller the (typical) scattering angles are in individual collisions (which are given by $\theta_0$ for the differential cross section considered in this sub-section, and in general bounded from above by $\theta_{\mathrm{c}}$ within the hSIDM approach).
-As discussed in Sect.~\ref{sec:fSIDMvalidity}, the fSIDM approach is useful if $t_{\rm min}\ll t_{\rm dyn}$, where the latter is the dynamical time-scale over which the angular distribution evolves significantly.
+As discussed in Sect.~\ref{sec:fSIDMvalidity}, the fSIDM approach is useful if $t_{\rm min}\ll t_{\rm dyn}$, where the latter is the dynamical timescale over which the angular distribution evolves significantly.
 For the deflection set-up, $t_{\rm dyn}=(1,0.1,0.01)\cdot t_1$ for $\sigma_{\mathrm{T}}/m_\chi=(1,10,100)\,\mathrm{cm}^2\,\mathrm{g}^{-1}$, respectively.
 We find \be t_{\rm min}/t_{\rm dyn} \simeq 10^{-2}\cdot\left(\frac{\theta_0}{0.1}\right)^2\,, \ee as long as $\theta_0\lesssim 1$, independently of $\sigma_{\mathrm{T}}/m_\chi$.
 The dependence on $\theta_0^2$ as well as the independence of the ratio $t_{\rm min}/t_{\rm dyn}$ on the {\it overall} size of the cross section is consistent with the analytical result Eq.~\eqref{eq:tmin}, as stated above.

-Altogether, this implies scatterings by angles $\theta\lesssim 1$ can be accurately treated within the effective small-angle (fSIDM) approach, since it becomes valid on time-scales that are one to two orders of magnitude shorter than the typical dynamical scale of the system.
+Altogether, this implies scatterings by angles $\theta\lesssim 1$ can be accurately treated within the effective small-angle (fSIDM) approach.
+This is valid on timescales that are one to two orders of magnitude shorter than the typical dynamical scale of the system.